fair-software/howfairis/README.dev.rst

     # FINAL STEP: upload to PyPI (requires credentials)
     twine upload dist/*

-GitHub
+GitHub and Zenodo
 ^^^^^^

-Don't forget to also make a release on GitHub.
+1. Make a release on GitHub
+1. Verify that making the GitHub release triggered Zenodo into making an archived snapshot of the release.

 DockerHub
 ^^^^^^^^^